MarkusMusch/bot/README.md

 ## One-Stop Toolkit for Fully Automated Algorithmic Trading.

-Introducing the ultimate solution for automated trading: the One-Stop Toolkit for Algorithmic Trading.
-This powerful toolkit combines all the tools you need to create sophisticated trading algorithms and run them in the cloud, while you are sipping margaritas on the Caribbean.
-All in one easy-to-use package.
+Introducing the *ultimate solution* for *automated trading*: the **One-Stop Toolkit for Algorithmic Trading**.
+This *powerful* toolkit combines all the tools you need to create sophisticated trading algorithms and run them in the *cloud*, while you are sipping margaritas on the Caribbean.
+All in one *easy-to-use* package.

-With our toolkit, you can easily design, test, and deploy your own trading strategies.
-Whether you're a beginner or an experienced trader, our intuitive interface makes it easy to get started.
+With our toolkit, you can easily *design*, *test*, and *deploy* your own *trading strategies*.
+Whether you're a beginner or an experienced trader, our *intuitive interface* makes it easy to get started.

-Our toolkit includes a full suite of tools and features, including:
+Our toolkit includes a *full suite of tools* and features, including:

-* Data sourcing and handling
+* *Data sourcing and handling*
-* Customizable backtesting and optimization tools
+* *Customizable backtesting* and *optimization* tools
-* Live trading and real-time market data
+* *Live trading* and *real-time market data*

-Don't waste your time with multiple tools and platforms – get everything you need with the One-Stop Toolkit for Algorithmic Trading.
-Start automating your trades today and see the results for yourself."
+Don't waste your time with *multiple tools and platforms* – get everything you need with the One-Stop Toolkit for Algorithmic Trading.
+Start *automating your trades* today and see the results for yourself.

 ## Includes: